Associative algebraic approach to logarithmic CFT in the bulk: the continuum limit of the gl(1|1) periodic spin chain, Howe duality and the interchiral algebra: Interchiral algebra and local fields

-To conclude, we checked that all arrows present in the diagrams for the subquotient structure of the scaling limits of the spin-chain modules $\APrTL{j}$ or indecomposables $\interP{j}$ over $U\interinfin$ are also in the corresponding infinite diagrams for the subquotient structure of modules over $U\interinfinco$, which contains Virasoro, and vice versa, confirming our earlier results.
-Our analysis was based on a decomposition onto direct summands over the left-right Virasoro.
-Then, indecomposable modules over the interchiral algebra $\interchalg$ are appropriate completions, where only each direct summand over $\VirN(2)$ should be completed, such that it contains images of $\bglinf$ generators and therefore vectors produced by the local operators $\enrg_n^{(l)}$ (recall that we have an embedding of $\interch$ into $\bglinf$).
-These completions can be also described with the use of the formal topology, as in Sec.~\ref{sec:interch-simple}.
+To conclude, we checked that all arrows present in the diagrams for the subquotient structure of the scaling limit of the spin-chain modules $\APrTL{j}$ or indecomposables $\interP{j}$ over $U\interinfin$ are also in the corresponding infinite diagrams for the subquotient structure of modules over $U\interinfinco$, which contains the Virasoro algebra $\VirN(2)$, and vice versa, confirming our earlier results.
+Our analysis was based on a decomposition onto direct summands over the left-right Virasoro algebra.
+Then, due to an isomorphism found around~\eqref{Uinterch-hom} and Conj.~\ref{conj:simples} about simple modules over $\interchalg$, we formulate our final conjecture. \begin{conj} Taking the completions $\interPco{j}$ (in the formal topology as defined in Sec.~\ref{sec:interch-interinfin}) of the indecomposable $U\interinfin$-modules $\interP{j}$ gives indecomposable modules over the interchiral algebra $\interchalg$ and their subquotient structure is given by the same infinite towers as for $\interP{j}$ in Fig.~\ref{ind-chain-mod-fig}. \end{conj}